anhnc55/weatherapp/README.md

 7. Wait 30 minutes while the service registers your app’s bundle ID.

-8. In Xcode, from the Project navigator, select the FlightPlanner project and click the Signing & Capabilities tab.
+8. In Xcode, from the Project navigator, select the WeatherApp project and click the Signing & Capabilities tab.

 9. Enter the unique bundle ID from step 4 in the Bundle Identifier field of the FlightPlanner target.